|8:00 am||Registration desk will be open|

 For other information or questions about Leadership Day, please contact Shuan Tomlinson, Senior Analyst, State Health Policy & Grassroots at 1-800-338-2746, Ext.
 4547 or by email at email@example.com.

-Chapter participation in Leadership Day and the Advocates for Internal Medicine Network are the bedrocks of ACP’s advocacy program.
+Chapter participation in Leadership Day and the Advocates for Internal Medicine Network (AIMn) program are the bedrocks of ACP’s advocacy program.
 Thank you for your chapter's support and we look forward to seeing you at Leadership Day!